ChrstphrHll/npc_gen/students/Melcyn Taeral.md

 ---
 ### Description
 - 4th year Firbolg Sorcerer in Treskal
-- wavy brunette hair that's braided with green ribbon (long), Green eyes, and Pale Gray skin
+- short curly auburn hair that's well kept, Green eyes, and Pale Gray skin
 - Is Devoted and Lazy, and has Finesse as their ideal

 ### Organizations